 Decision made, I put the still mostly frozen bag of green goodness into an additional bag and put it in the fridge to defrost slowly.
 I wondered what I would do if the dogs didn’t eat the stinky stuff.

 Two days later at 5am I left Bonz sleeping.
 I opened the windows, turned on the kitchen exhaust fan; lined the countertop with wax paper; held my breath and divied it up into one pound bags.
-About half way through the process I realized Bonz was sitting in his spot with a very eager look on his face.
+About half way through the process I realized Bonz was sitting in his spot with a very eager look on his face while excitedly wagging his tail.
 I put eight one pound bags in the freezer and gave Bonz a big spoonful.
 My dog was in heaven and I knew I was going to have to get used to the smell of this highly nutritious substance.

 Don't let the smell deter you!
 I shared the story so you'd have fair warning and so you could laugh at me.
 Trust me, your dogs will think its wonderful.
 It's also good to know you should buy it in smaller packages than I did.

 When I finally served it I was afraid it might make the house smell a bit but they ate it so fast it didn't have a chance.
 (Plus I use dog food dishes that can't absorb smells.)